The World’s Strangest Art from statues to monuments

 Penshaw Monument stands on top of Penshaw Hill overlooking the city of Sunderland in northeast England.
 It looks like a Greek temple but dates from the mid-19th century.
 The folly is half the size of the Temple of Hephaestus in Athens.

 So why was it built?
 The landmark was constructed in memory of John Lambton, the first Earl of Durham.
-He the first Governor of Canada and the author of an influential analysis document, the Report on the Affairs of British North America, more commonly known as the Durham Report, which helped shape the future of modern Canada.
+He was the first Governor of Canada and the author of an influential analysis document, the Report on the Affairs of British North America, more commonly known as the Durham Report, which helped shape the future of modern Canada.

 Britain’s National Trust now manages Penshaw Monument.
 On summer weekends, visitors can pay to climb a spiral staircase inside one of the columns to view the surrounding landscape.
 From Stuart Forster of Go Eat Do

 Monumento al Mate: Chile

-One of the weirdest monuments we’ve ever seen travelling was Monumento al Mate – a monument, about 3m in height, representing a big hand with a mate cup.
+One of the weirdest monuments we’ve ever seen traveling was Monumento al Mate – a monument, about 3m in height, representing a big hand with a mate cup.
 The sculpture is located in the small town of Coyhaique, Patagonia, Chile.
 The tradition of drinking mate is an important part of Chilean culture and was very popular in the 19th century among the Gauchos (Patagonian cowboys).

 Mate is a herbal drink that people in Chile, Argentina, Paraguay, and Uruguay drink from a mate cup (Matero) through a special metal straw (bombilla).
 The monument was placed there in honour of the first people (pioneers) that inhabited this rough region in the south of Chile.
 Campbell & Alya at Stingy Nomads